Most electronic journals and databases are payable and can only be consulted "on campus"; i.e. when your pc is connected to the UHasselt network.

 Accessibility via EZproxyserver

 This option is available to Hasselt University members of staff, emeriti and students.
 In short, for external access to (payable) e-sources you are directed automatically via the EZproxyserver.

 After clicking the required e-source link on the library website, you are requested to log in with your UHasselt user name and password, and are then able to consult the source the same way as "on campus".

-Some databases are never accessible outside Hasselt University campuses, regardless using an EZproxyserver.
-Consultation from a distance is in these cases not admitted in the contract.
+Keep in mind: some databases are never accessible outside Hasselt University campuses, regardless using an EZproxyserver.
+Consultation from a distance is in these cases not allowed by the publisher.
 For example, this is the case for several legal databases.

 Accessibility via institutional login

 We always recommend accessing e-sources via the links on the library website.
 However, it is possible to log in directly to a number of publishing platforms and access the content - licensed by Hasselt University - using the institutional login.
 One advantage of this method of authentication is that you do not need an EZproxy for off-campus access.